twgenaux/twgenaux.github.io/MessageFormats/MessageFormats.md

 [Quidel Sofia Instrument LIS Interface Specification](https://connectme.quidel.com/files/TB2022100EN00-SofiaLIS-Specification.pdf)

-You can find many instrument and middleware LIS guides by searching for: *Software LIS Interface Specification Guide*
+You can find many instrument and middleware LIS guides by searching for *Software LIS Interface Specification Guide*

-- BD FACS Workflow Manager Software LIS Interface Specification Guide -  specifies the ASTM and HL7 messages.
+- BD FACS Workflow Manager Software LIS Interface Specification Guide -  specifies the ASTM and HL7 messages for the instrument.
-- The Sofia 2 LIS Interface Specification -  specifies the ASTM and HL7 messages.
+- The Sofia 2 LIS Interface Specification -  specifies the ASTM and HL7 messages for the instrument.
+- AQUIOS LIS Interface Specification - specifies the ASTM messages for the instrument.